 Individual governors will be asked to take responsibility on behalf of the LGC for the oversight of key aspects of the life of the school.
-Each governor will work with the school and provide reports to the LGC and Trust Board on their link area.
+Each governor will work with the school and provide reports to the LGC on their link area.
 These must include:

 - Special educational needs and disabilities

-- Safeguarding

-- Health and safety
+- Safeguarding and online safety

 - The allocation and effectiveness of pupil and sports premiums

 - Curriculum

 - SIAMS (Church schools)

 - Christian distinctiveness (Church schools)

-LGCs may also want to nominate a school improvement, finance, staffing, vision and values, and/or wellbeing link governor role
+LGCs may also want to nominate governors for other link governor roles, such as school improvement, finance, health and safety, staffing, vision and values, and/or wellbeing link governor role (but these are not required link governor roles).